 A) Technology

-The third technology and practice is operated by Spouts in Uganda.
-The table on page 2 of this PoA-DD list the VPAs included under this technology and practice.

 The Purifaaya water filter uses ceramic filtration technology.
 Ceramic water filters are an innovative product offered as an appropriate clean water solution in Uganda.
 An assessment on the use of ceramic water filters in Cambodia by UNICEF states, “[Ceramic] filters have the advantage of being lightweight, portable, relatively inexpensive, chemical-free, low-maintenance, effective, and easy to use.”

 The base of the filter is a ceramic pot with microscopic holes, which trap bacteria, enabling only clean drinking water to pass through.
 In order to maximize safety, all of our filters are subjected to strict quality control and then coated with an additional layer of silver nitrate, an effective biocide.
 Water from any source can be sanitized through the ceramic filtration system and stored at the bottom of the filter ready to drink.
 At the bottom of the filter is a tap, which makes the clean drinking water easily accessible.
 The household Purifaaya stores 20 liters of water, whilst the Purifaaya XL stores 60 liters, making it ideal for public spaces such as schools, hospitals and prisons.
 In 2015 The Ugandan Ministry of Water and Environment tested and approved the filter stating that SPOUTS OF WATER filters are “efficient and effective to produce water that meets the recommended standard of water for human consumption.”
 Test results conclude that the Purifaaya kills 99.9% of disease-causing bacteria, as well as removing the turbidity of the water, thus producing drinking water that is both safe and clean.